fleetdm/fleet/docs/Using Fleet/enroll-chromebooks.md

 ## Debugging ChromeOS
 To learn how to debug the Fleetd Chrome extension, visit [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Testing-and-local-development.md#fleetd-chrome-extension).

-## Potential issues and trubleshooting:
+## Potential issues and troubleshooting:
 - 1 The extension does not install on our ChromeBooks.
 - 2 Chrome Web Browsers on other OSs (Mac/Linux/Windows) get this extension (where it's not needed).